michaelb/sniprun/README.md

 - Prints incorrect UTF8 characters, or just too many lines
 - Access files; sniprun does not run in a virtual environment, it accesses files just like your own code do, but since it does not run the whole program, something might go wrong. **Relative paths may cause issues**, as the current working directory for sniprun will be somewhere in ~/.cache, and relative imports may miss.
 - For import support level and higher, Sniprun fetch code from the saved file (and not the neovim buffer).
 Be sure that the functions / imports your code need have been _written_.

+## Troubleshooting

+begin by running `:checkhealth sniprun`

+- **Silent fail**: the sniprun binary may be incompatible with your distro/OS/arch.
+Use `bash ./install.sh 1` as post-install to compile locally.
+- Terminal and FloatinWindow display mode do not work: Linked to [this](https://github.com/michaelb/sniprun/issues/70) issue, no fix found yet.
+- Jupyter-based interpreter fails: due to a race condition that may trigger on some computers, but too hard to fix for now.

 ## Changelog
 [Changelog](CHANGELOG.md)